 - Samantha Lamas, Ryan O. Murphy, Ph.D. and Ray Sin, Ph.D., for their July 2019 paper “Goals-Based Financial Planning: How Simple Lists Can Overcome Cognitive Blind Spots.”

 - Julie Fortin, CFP®, FBS®, CeFT®; Marlis Jansen, LMFT, FBS®; and Bradley T. Klontz, Psy.D., CFP®, for their May 2020 paper "Integrating Interpersonal Neurobiology into Financial Planning: Practical Applications to Facilitate Well-Being."

 Submit Your Paper Today

-All submissions published in the Journal in 2020 will be considered for the Montgomery-Warschauer Award.
+All submissions published in the Journal in 2021 will be considered for the Montgomery-Warschauer Award.
 You’ll find writing and submission guidelines HERE.
-Submit your original financial planning research to Ana Limon.
-As the impact of the work of Wade Pfau, Michael Finke, David Blanchett, Sarah Asebedo and Martin Seay demonstrate, there is no better venue through which to influence the way financial planning is practiced and financial planning clients are served, than the Journal of Financial Planning.
+Submit your original financial planning research to Bridger Cummings.
+As the impact of the works of Wade Pfau, Michael Finke, David Blanchett, Sarah Asebedo and Martin Seay demonstrate, there is no better venue through which to influence the way financial planning is practiced and financial planning clients are served, than the Journal of Financial Planning.